learn-co-students/excel-to-python-data-science-intro-000/README.md

 <img src="./countries-cities.png" width="500">

+You'll notice two additional columns: Population and Area.
+The Population column contains the population of the city in units of 1000 people.
+The Area column contains the area of the city in units of $km^2$.
 Now if we download this spreadsheet in the form of an .xlsx file we can start to work with it.

 <img src="./download-xls.png" width="600">